July 26, 2021Blogs

 Creating multiple channels of feedback goes a long way in driving change.

 You can use internal survey modules or pre-filled questionnaires to ensure that you stick to the topic and goal of the survey.
-While it is important to give feedback to the employee during an appraisal discussion, one needs to be mindful that the employee may be too anxious during the assessment discussion.
-Therefore, feedback pertaining to work progress and method adopted on a periodic basis helps both employee and supervisor.
+While it is essential to give employee feedback to the employee during an appraisal discussion, one needs to be mindful that the employee may be too anxious during the assessment discussion.
+Therefore, employee feedback pertaining to work progress and the method adopted on a periodic basis helps both employee and supervisor.

-- Scheduling one-on-ones for offering constructive feedback is a good way to tackle intensive subject topics.
+- Scheduling one-on-ones for offering constructive employee feedback is an excellent way to tackle intensive subject topics.
 In addition, in-depth, content-specific conversations can take place over a virtual call.

-- 360-degree feedback survey tool involves getting feedback from customers, juniors, seniors, peers, and or vendors.
+- 360-degree employee feedback survey tool involves getting regular feedback from customers, juniors, seniors, peers, and or vendors.

 Leadership Takes Feedback Too!

 A healthy feedback culture focuses on a comprehensive, objective evaluation of the organization’s positive and negative aspects.
-Leadership also should engage in taking feedback – this sets the tone for everyone in the workplace and understands what the need and opportunities are.
-The goal, therefore, is to create a safe environment for employees to feel comfortable voicing their opinions, discuss, suggest, raise concerns, and get remedies.
-Thus, making an organization easily adapt, adopt and learn from feedback.
+Leadership also should engage in taking feedback – this sets the tone for everyone in the workplace and understands what the needs and opportunities are.
+The goal, therefore, is to create a safe environment for employees to feel comfortable voicing their opinions, discussing, suggesting, raising concerns, and getting remedies.
+Thus, making an organization quickly adapt, adopt and learn from feedback.